 Detectives from numerous law enforcement agencies are continuing their investigation into the circumstances of her death, in part to determine if it's possible to resolve questions raised by a friend who reported seeing her at the hotel after leaving the music festival.

 Micah Alex said he and his girlfriend talked briefly with Byrne around 12:30 a.m.
 Jan.
-1, and surveillance tape from the Horizon Casino Resort shows him with friends at the hotel, beginning around 12:05 a.m., Douglas County sheriff's Sgt.
+1, and surveillance tape from the Horizon Casino Resort shows him with friends at the hotel, beginning around 12:05 a.m., Douglas County Sheriff's Sgt.
 Pat Brooks said.
 Alex was in the hotel for less than an hour, Brooks said.
-No tape of Byrne has been found during that time frame.
+No image of Byrne has been found during that time frame.